warbe-maker/warbe-maker.github.io/_posts/2020-11-18-Common-VBA-Message-Services.markdown

 | Display of an alert image (?, !, etc.) | (yet) not implemented |

 ## The display service _mMsg.Dsply_
+The service
+- Displays a message which may consist of 4 sections, each with an optional label
+- Displays up to 49 free configurable return buttons in up to 7 rows
+- Intelligently considers the space required for the displayed elements: title, message, and buttons
+- Displays a horizontal and/or vertical scroll-bar when applicable/required
-Displays any kind of message or content by intelligently considering the space required for the displayed elements: title, message, and buttons.
-Waiting for the user to click a button, and providing a variant indicating which button the user had  clicked.
+- Waits for the user to click a button, and provides a return variant indicating which button the user had  clicked.
 ![Example of an error message using an additional free text reply button](../Assets/ErrrorMessageWithResumeButton.png)

 ![Example of an error message using an additional free text reply button](/Assets/ErrrorMessageWithResumeButton.png)